 Try to find the right balance between security and agility

 Every business needs to focus on locking down its data in the cloud but must not allow its business processes to be constrained by the security measures put in place, otherwise, growth will be inhibited.
 Adaptive authentication solutions now enable the IT team and internal departments to introduce proportionate levels of security ‘friction’.
 Enterprises can deploy different authentication parameters for different users and services within the same installation and under the same license, applying exactly the right level of authentication to any given scenario.

 Too many cloud vendors champion the physical security of their data centers, but in reality, they’re not set up to defend the millions of vulnerable access points that hackers will use in a phishing attack.
 Enterprises need to enforce the same level of security on a network level.
 Those responsible for corporate security must take a holistic view of their company data, assess what is ‘business-critical’ and set up appropriate defences – including the implementation of strict user policies.

 Educate employees on good security practices

-Just as Dropbox has made cloud storage seem to work as local storage, new advances in storage drives and the software that serves them may make local storage seem as accessible and cost-effective as their cloud alternatives.
-More providers are now combining high capacity, high availability and low cost local storage, which gives cloud-wary businesses genuine alternatives.
+Just as Dropbox has made cloud storage seems to work as local storage, new advances in storage drives and the software that serves them may make local storage seem as accessible and cost-effective as their cloud alternatives.
+More providers are now combining high capacity, high availability and low-cost local storage, which gives cloud-wary businesses genuine alternatives.

 For many industries that hold large amounts of sensitive data, using a cloud vendor has distinct benefits.
 But this is precisely the kind of data that the majority of attackers are looking for.
 Corporations must wise up to the dangers that they are exposed to and make simple but powerful changes to secure their access gateways.
 By doing so they can finally dispense with the fear that has dogged cloud migration for years and begin to use this powerful environment to its full potential.